 Design and Build Quality

-The Gunnar Intercept utilizes a rigid polycarbonate frame measuring 133mm in width with 58mm lenses, making it a notably wide fit.
+The Gunnar Intercept uses a rigid polycarbonate frame measuring 133mm in width with 58mm lenses, making it a notably wide fit.
 Tipping the scales at 33 grams, they are noticeably heavier than wire-frame competitors like the J+S Vision Classic.
-We found the fixed nose bridge slightly restrictive on wider noses, lacking the adjustability of silicone pads.
+You will find the fixed nose bridge slightly restrictive on wider noses, lacking the adjustability of silicone pads.
 The matte black finish resists fingerprints well, but the overall plastic construction feels distinctly entry-level and produces an audible creak when flexed.
 The multi-barrel hinges operate smoothly, though they lack spring-loading for outward flex.
-While durable enough to survive a few drops onto our office hardwood, the chunky retro-square aesthetic clearly telegraphs a gamer peripheral rather than stylish eyewear, which may deter users looking for glasses they can wear on professional video calls.
+While durable enough to survive a few drops onto our office hardwood, the chunky retro-square aesthetic clearly telegraphs a gamer peripheral rather than stylish eyewear, which may deter you if you need glasses for professional video calls.

 Performance in Practice

 Using an UPRtek MK350D spectrometer, we verified Gunnar’s claim regarding the amber lens: it blocks exactly 65% of blue light at the critical 450nm wavelength.
 In practice, this results in an immediate softening of harsh white screens.
 We also tested the +0.20 diopter magnification.
-This slight focusing power genuinely helps relax ciliary muscles when reading small text on dual 27-inch monitors, though it takes about ten minutes for your eyes to adjust upon putting them on.
+This slight focusing power genuinely helps relax ciliary muscles when reading small text on dual 27-inch monitors, though it takes your eyes about ten minutes to adjust upon putting them on.
 The dual-sided anti-reflective coating performed adequately, neutralizing overhead fluorescent reflections in our lab.
 However, the aggressive yellow tint shifts all screen colors significantly.
-Whites become warm yellow, and blues turn muddy green, which completely disqualifies the Intercept for our team’s photo editing tasks but proved highly effective for midnight gaming sessions.
+Whites become warm yellow, and blues turn muddy green, which completely disqualifies the Intercept for color-grading tasks but proves highly effective for midnight gaming sessions.

 Comfort and Daily Usability

-Over our two-week testing period, the 33-gram weight became apparent during the four-hour mark, leaving distinct red indentations on the bridge of the nose.
-The curved temple arms wrap snugly against the skull, providing a secure grip that prevents slipping when looking down at a keyboard.
-Unfortunately, this tight clamping force proved problematic when wearing over-ear gaming headsets.
-The thick plastic arms pressed uncomfortably into the side of our heads under the clamping pressure of a headset, causing localized soreness after two hours.
-For non-headset users, they remain reasonably comfortable, but headset wearers should look toward glasses with flatter, thinner temples.
+Over our two-week testing period, the 33-gram weight became apparent around the four-hour mark, leaving distinct red indentations on the bridge of the nose.
+The curved temple arms wrap snugly against the skull, providing a secure grip that prevents slipping when you look down at a keyboard.
+Unfortunately, this tight clamping force proves problematic when wearing over-ear gaming headsets.
+The thick plastic arms press uncomfortably into the side of your head under the clamping pressure of a headset, causing localized soreness after two hours.
+For non-headset users, they remain reasonably comfortable, but if you wear a headset, look toward glasses with flatter, thinner temples.

 Price and Value Verdict

 At $49.99, the Intercept sits firmly in the mid-range of the blue light market.
-They easily outperform the $15 generic options flooding Amazon by utilizing genuine anti-reflective coatings and precise tinting.
+They easily outperform the $15 generic options flooding Amazon by applying genuine anti-reflective coatings and precise tinting.
 However, when compared to the HyperX Spectre, the Intercept’s frame feels noticeably thicker and less premium.
-They offer excellent optical value for pure screen protection, but you are compromising on frame material quality at this price point.
+They offer excellent optical value for pure screen protection, but you compromise on frame material quality at this price point.

 Frequently Asked Questions